MLSC-BSOITR/Personal-Development/README.md

 # MLSC BSIOT : Awesome Leadership, Management & Personal Development

-## What This Is, and Where It Comes From
-Since 2013-ish, [Joe Goldberg](https://twitter.com/tenaciousjoe), who created the original document inspiring this list, read a crap-ton of books and articles about "leadership" and "management" and took notes along the way.
-He shared it with friends who were transitioning to management roles and eventually decided to open-source it.
-[Here you'll find Joe's still-public document](https://docs.google.com/document/d/1R1O0OEsQpZcBcLheRlomDrmR2tyEpdRNFnjbLALmbH4/edit#heading=h.loq53mbwc6ut), which provides meatier summaries of the articles you'll find listed here as well as lots of supplementary notes.

-In summer 2017 [Lauri Apple](https://twitter.com/lauri_apple) found out about Joe's docs via [Software Lead Weekly](http://softwareleadweekly.com/) and asked Joe about posting the contents to GitHub.
-He gave the greenlight.
-Lauri changed up the format (very brief blurbs), turned the doc into an [Awesome List](https://github.com/sindresorhus/awesome), and has continued adding new entries ever since.
-Helping out with the initial upload were a team of Lauri's former colleagues at [Zalando](https://jobs.zalando.com/tech/).
-These days the list receives [contributions](CONTRIBUTING.md) from people around the world.

-- "An awesome collection of resources!" —[Angie Jones](https://twitter.com/techgirl1908/status/888771075294642178), Twitter
-- "Thanks again for putting together this tremendous resource!"—[Dave Golden](https://twitter.com/xdg), MongoDB and contributor
-- "I have hunted and used this repeatedly in the last few months and referred many others to the material.
-So thank you—it's making a real difference in more ways than you could Imagine! :)" —Dave Igoe, via Slack

-### Quotes That Capture the General Spirit of this List's Contents
-- "If I have seen further, it is by standing on the shoulders of giants." — Sir Isaac Newton
-- "If I have not seen as far, it is because giants were standing on my shoulders." — lots of people, including Leigh Caplan
-- "People need to stop using the phrase 'natural-born leader.'
-No one is a natural born leader." — [Kate Heddleston](https://twitter.com/heddle317)

 ## Contents
 - [Abilities, Qualities and Values](Abilities-Qualities-Values.md)
 - [Building Products and Startups, and OKRs](Building-Products-and-Startups-OKRs.md)